-As a member of the board of directors, you are expected to actively participate in a committee or task force.
-However, these committees are open to non-board members as well.
+As a member of the board of directors, you are expected to actively participate in a committee or task force, many of which are open to non-board members as well.
 It may make the most sense for you to join a committee versus serve on the board.
-A sample of our current committees include: New Mobility, Ridership Promotion, Fundraising, Finance, and Board Development.
+A sample of past committees include: Finance, Fund Development, Communications, Policy, and Board Development.